dvdvideo1234/TrackAssemblyTool/readme.md

 #### How to use the tool control options when building a track ?
 1. Pressing ATTACK1 ( Default: Left mouse button )
-    1. When you are looking at the world the piece will just be spawned on the map.
+  * When you are looking at the world the piece will just be spawned on the map.
-    2. When you are looking at one of track piece's pre-defined active points
+  * When you are looking at one of track piece's pre-defined active points
     * Will snap the piece that you're holding to the trace one.
     * If the traced piece's type is different than the holder piece's type, please check `Ignore track type` check-box.
     * If `Enable advisor` is checked, a coordinate system will appear, marking the origin position on the traced piece
     * If `Ghosts count` is larger than zero ghosted track pieces will be rendered to assist you with the building.
-    3. When you are not looking at one of track piece's pre-defined active points,
+  * When you are not looking at one of track piece's pre-defined active points,
     * Pressing USE ( Default: E ) Applies the physical settings/properties on a piece.
     * If not, you will update the piece's bodygroups/skin.
 2. Pressing SPEED ( Default: SHIFT ) + ATTACK1 ( Default: Left mouse button )
-Will stack as many pieces as shown by the slider `Pieces count`.
+  * Will stack as many pieces as shown by the slider `Pieces count`.
 3. Pressing ATTACK2 ( Default: Right mouse button )
   * Will select the trace model to use as a piece for building a track.
 4. Pressing USE ( Default: E ) + ATTACK2 ( Default: Right mouse button )
   * When pointing to the world will open the `Frequent pieces by <PLAYER_NAME_HERE>` frame, from where you can select your routine pieces to use again in the track building process as well as [searching in the table](https://github.com/dvdvideo1234/TrackAssemblyTool#hey-there-is-a-text-box-and-a-drop-down-menu-next-to-the-exportdb-button-what-are-these-for-) either by `MODEL`, `TYPE`, `NAME`, `LAST_USED` to obtain the piece you want to continue your track with.
 5. Pressing RELOAD ( Default: R )
   * When used in the world exports the database if the console variable `trackassembly_exportdb` is set to <>0,
   * When used on trace it removes it, if it's a track piece.
 6. Pressing RELOAD ( Default: R ) + SPEED ( Default: SHIFT )
   * When pressing it on the world will clear the tool's selected prop to attach all the track pieces to ( anchor ).
   * When pressing it on the trace prop will set it as an anchor for other pieces spawned to be constrained to.

-#### How to use the tool caontrol panel and what function does each item has ?
+#### How to use the tool control panel and what function does each item have ?
 1. `Track surface grip modifier` combo box is used if you want to obtain different grip behavior for a wheel-powered/sliding train, you must use the surface material drop-down menu combo boxes as you select first